oz123/awesome-c/README.md

   equations.
 [FreeBSD][24].
 * [SLEPc][283] - A software library for the solution of large, sparse eigenvalue problems on parallel computers.
 [GNU LGPLv3][5] only.
+* [TomsFastMath][462] - A set of assembly-level-optimized maths operations,
+  suitable for cryptographic use.
+Public domain.
 * [Yeppp!][72] - Very fast, SIMD-optimized mathematical library.
 [3-clause BSD][6].

 ## Regex ##